thiblahute/meson-website/Syntax.md

     res = template.format('text', 1, true)
     # res now has value 'string: text, number: 1, bool: true'

-As can be seen, the formatting works by replacing placeholders of type <tt>@number@</tt> with the corresponding argument.
+As can be seen, the formatting works by replacing placeholders of type `@number@` with the corresponding argument.

 #### String methods